atbrandt/DeadbearBot/README.md

 [-prefix] - Change the [prefix] for bot commands (default: '-')
 [-stats] - Enable or disable XP tracking and level-ups for the server
 [-permrole / -permissionrole] - Set the [role_id] required to be able to use non-owner commands
+[-shop available role] - Set the number of custom roles available for purchase in the shop
+[-shop price role] - Set the price of custom roles
+[-shop available eomji] - Set the number of custom emoji slots available for purchase in the shop
+[-shop price emoji] - Set the price of custom emoji slots

 ### Utility Commands (owner only)
 [-say] - Have the bot send some [text] in an embed